jchrisweaver/vidpipe/README.md

 A video processing toolset that allows the user to interactively modify the data in the video stream to see the immediate effect.

+The processing flow is a pipeline that uses filters to transform the data in discrete steps along the dataflow path.

+A filter is one file, implemented in Python, that has functions

-The pipeline concept is based filters (See SampleFilter.py for a simple example.)
+pipeline concept is based filters (See SampleFilter.py for a simple example.)
 A filter takes an action on the video frame and then passes the video frame forward.
 Filters are lined up to create a data flow.
 The order of the filters is indicated by the order in which they appear in the right-hand side of the dialogbox in the scroll window.
 They can be enabled, disabled or drag-drop rearranged to change